helix-medical/helix/docs/Home.md

-# Welcome to Helix Documentation
+> Welcome to the Helix documentation!
+> Here, you will find information about installing and using Helix, as well as contributing to its development.

 ## What is Helix?